abhimanyusood/techblog/_posts/2022-4-28-decorator-pattern.md

 published: true
 ---

->Decorators are used to add new behavior to an object, **dynamically**, **at runtime**, without changing the underlying code.
+>Decorators are used to add new behavior to an already instantiated object **at runtime**, as opposed to extending (adding new behavior to) that object's class at compile time by subclassing it.

-1. Creating a subclass is how you extend the functionality of your code (i.e. add new behavior) at compile time
-2. Using decorators is how you extend the functionality of your code at runtime
+It is easy to add functionality to an entire class of objects by subclassing an object's class, but it is impossible to extend a single object this way.
+With the Decorator Pattern, you can add functionality to a single object and leave others like it unmodified.

 Say you want to write a logger.
 It takes a message and outputs it to one of the following targets - cmd, file, email, db.